Department-70/DASC_2024/README.md

 2024-04-01: Visual Studio 2022 C# .NET project created

 ## TODOS
-1. Add "off-ramps" for XAI output of EfficientDet-D7 model
+1. Get LIME XAI working for intermediate final predictions for ResNet50 backbone, RankNet, and EfficientDet-D7
 2. Complete design utilizing Gestalt principles and xaml coding of MURDOC GUI
-3. Wire up C# front-end with Python back-end (utilize pythonnet lib)
-4. Incorporate cybersecurity elements to project
+3. Incorporate cybersecurity elements to project

 ### Abstract
 This paper introduces the Mixed Understanding and Recognition for Detection of Camouflage (MURDOC) project, which aims to enhance explainability in computer vision models, specifically focusing on camouflage detection.
 The project seeks to develop tools and methodologies to clarify decision-making processes and improve user understanding of camouflaged object detection and segmentation (CODS).
 Examining the critical necessity for explainability in computer vision, particularly in comprehending the decision-making procedures of machine learning (ML) and artificial intelligence (AI) models, forms the foundation of this research.